How do I know if I am Criminally Inadmissible?

 - Any offence with a maximum prison sentence of 10 years or more

-- For example: offences involving bodily injury and/or use of a weapon
+- For example: offences involving bodily injury and/or use of a weapon; DUI or dangerous driving (as of December 2018)

 FWCanada is a Montreal-based immigration law firm that provides professional legal services on Canadian immigration.
 For more tips and updates on Canadian immigration follow FWCanada on Facebook, Twitter, and Linkedin.